MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 | summarize arg_min(TimeGenerated,*) by Computer
 ```

 7. The following statements demonstrate the importance of understanding results based on the order of the pipe "|".
 In the Query Window.
-Enter the following statements and run each separately:
+Enter the following queries and run each separately:

-Statement 1
+**Query 1** will have Accounts for which the last activity was a login.
+The SecurityEvent table will first be summarized and return the most current row for each Account.
+Then only rows with EventID equals 4624 (login) will be returned.

 ```KQL
 SecurityEvent
 | summarize arg_max(TimeGenerated, *) by Account
 | where EventID == "4624"
 ```

-Statement 2
+**Query 2** will have the most recent login for Accounts that have logged in.
+The SecurityEvent table will be filtered to only include EventID = 4624.
+Then these results will be summarized for the most current login row by Account.

 ```KQL
 SecurityEvent
 | where EventID == "4624"
 | summarize arg_max(TimeGenerated, *) by Account
 ```

-Statement 1 will have Accounts for which the last activity was a login.

-The SecurityEvent table will first be summarized and return the most current row for each Account.
-Then only rows with EventID equals 4624 (login) will be returned.

-Statement 2 will have the most recent login for Accounts that have logged in.

-The SecurityEvent table will be filtered to only include EventID = 4624.
-Then these results will be summarized for the most current login row by Account.
+**Note:**  You can also review the "Total CPU" and "Data used for processed query" by selecting the "Completed." bar and compare the data between both statements.

 8. The following statement demonstrates the make_list function.

-The function returns a dynamic (JSON) array of all the values of Expression in the group.
+The make_list function returns a dynamic (JSON) array of all the values of Expression in the group.
 This KQL query will first filter the EventID with the where operator.
 Next, for each Computer, the results are a JSON array of Accounts.
 The resulting JSON array will include duplicate accounts.

 In the Query Window.
 Enter the following statement and select **run**: